-What is the deadline to apply for summer/fall graduation?
+What is the deadline to apply for graduation?

-When will I know what my priority registration date for summer/fall?
+When will I know what my priority registration date?

-Priority registration dates will be released soon, please check events.missioncollege.edu.
-Check your portal on regular basis to find out what your registration date is.
+Priority registration dates can be found on My Mission Portal and we will release them on events.missioncollege.edu.
+Check your portal on a regular basis to find out what your registration date is.

 Can I still get an enrollment verification?

 Yes.
 Complete the Verification Request form and send via email to: email@example.com

 You can access your 1099-T from inside My Mission Portal under the Student tab and by accessing the Student Account section.

 How can I return my rental textbook at the end of the term?

 A link to create a UPS shipping label is provided in the Rental Return emails and on mc.bncollege.com.
 Or visit https://mc.bncollege.com/shop/mission/page/rental-book-return.
 Pack all of your books into one box and create one label to affix to the box.

 Rental textbooks will be checked in when employees have access to bookstore.